-Living and Dining Sustainably
+Living and Eating Sustainably

-Residential & Dining Enterprises (R&DE) is home to 13,000 students and serves 18,000 meals per day across its more than 300 facilities for dining, catering, hospitality, and residences.
-R&DE collaborates with faculty, students, and staff to foster behavior change, reduce energy and water consumption and waste production, educate students through teaching academic classes, and integrate long-term sustainable thinking into how it operates.
-R&DE prioritizes local, organic, humanely raised, and fairly traded food, as well as food from family-owned farms and sustainable fisheries.
+Residential & Dining Enterprises (R&DE) is home to 15,000 residents and serves 18,000 meals per day across its more than 375 facilities for dining, catering, hospitality, and student and faculty residences.
+R&DE collaborates with faculty, students, and staff to foster behavior change, reduce energy and water consumption and waste production, educate students through teaching academic classes, and integrate long-term sustainability thinking into how it operates.
+R&DE Stanford Dining prioritizes sustainably produced, local, organic, humanely raised, and fairly traded food, as well as food from family-owned farms and sustainable fisheries.
 R&DE's efforts directly influence student learning and the overall campus culture, as well as the lives of Stanford's students as they move into new communities after graduation.